FiMcMahon/shannon_allotments/README.md

 Representative images are displayed in one simple and symmetrical gallery, with an off white  backdrop for visual impact.
 ![Gallery Page Image](/assets/images/readme_images/gallerypage.PNG)
 ### News
-Via pictures and text placed on a fully responsive grid, users can find out more about the ethos at the allotment and the importance of biodiversity.
+Via pictures and text placed on a responsive grid, users can find out more about the ethos at the allotment and the importance of biodiversity.
 It contains a short paragraph describing current biodiversity projects running at the Allotments.
-It also the work in progress biodiversity garden.
+The image also shows the work in progress in the biodiversity garden.

 ![News Page Image](/assets/images/readme_images/newspage.PNG)
 ### Contact
 The contact page contains a simple and fully responsive form, via which users can contact the Allotment group without having to leave the site.
 This page completes the user’s journey through the site and is designed to be calm, simple and reassuring, with 4 labelled inputs and a submit button styled in keeping with the rest of the site.
 The form is set against a visually appealling garden scene in keeping with the style of the site for great UX.

 ## Future Features
 I have noticed just prior to submission, potential issues wih the contact page responsivity.
-With more I would investigate further, re-testing over smaller screen sizes.
+With more time, I would investigate further, re-testing over smaller screen sizes.
-I had hoped to utilise the hamburger navbar for smaller screens, for imrproved UX in this would be a future feature I would like to employ.
+I had hoped to utilise the hamburger navbar for smaller screens, to improve UX on mobile devices  this would be a future feature I would like to employ.

 ![Contact Page Image](/assets/images/readme_images/contactpage.PNG)
 ## Technologies Used